Which Highly Communicable Disease Is Considered A Global Health Issue

 The Biology and Transmission of Tuberculosis

-To effectively combat TB, it is essential to understand its biology and how it spreads.
+To effectively combat TB, You really need to understand its biology and how it spreads.

 Mycobacterium Tuberculosis